Pranav016/Avatar-Generator-mini-project/README.md

 # Avatar-Generator-mini-project

 ## About-
 A mini project on Avatar Generator to understand work flow of a project and how an API works.
-Used avatar collection API and deployed the website on Heroku.
+Used **avatar collection API** and **deployed the website on Heroku**.

 ## Demo-
 ![Demo alt](demo/demo.gif)